-The choir recorded itself electronically during the pandemic
+The choir sang on a Zoom online service during the 2021 pandemic

 What has remained constant throughout our 150 years of history is the dedication of members and friends of our Society to building a community of faith that enriches our communal life and improves the state of our world overall.
 We have always had thoughtful and generous people in our Wellesley Hills congregation.
 While we have an impressive history, we also have the future that still lies ahead of us, and together our friends and members are writing new chapters, all the time.